alisdt/online_experiments_course/02_first.rst

 .. image:: images/connection.png

 Select "SFTP" from the dropdown menu at the top.
-Fill in your UUN and the password you were given for your account.

 Under "Server" give the value:

 ``{{ teaching_server_fqdn }}``

+Fill in your UUN (University username, e.g. something like s1234567 for a student) as your username and the password you were given for your account.

 Click on Connect.